hrsvrn/Rock-Paper-Scissor-Mecha-Comet/README.md

 - Hand Detection
 - Game Logic
 - GUI with countdown

-### TO DO:

 - requirements.txt
 - test on comet
+- pause

+### TO DO:

 - integration with bionic hand